QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/tips.md

 ### Delete unused warnings

-You may call a variable ``ignore``, sometimes (in a try-catch for instance), Jetbrains understand that you won't use this variable for a reason.
+You may call a variable ``ignore``, sometimes (in a try-catch, for instance), JetBrains understand that you won't use this variable for a reason.

 Otherwise, when you're using <kbd>alt+enter</kbd>, on each patch suggested you got a small arrow, and you may suppress the warning inside.